nikkanap/SPEEK_Realtime_Web_Chat_Application/README.md

 ## Application Description
 SPEEK is going to be a real-time chat web application where users can register an account and start chatting with other fellow users!

+> [!UPDATE]  Shifted to a Linux Distro (Ubuntu) but most likely most of the code presented in this documentation will be the same

 ## Technology Stack:
 ### I. **Frontend: Vite + React**
 #### Creating a Vite Project: